Skip to content

 Pros

 • Gaming DNA inherited from Bwin.
-Kalixa, the predecessor entity, was built as Bwin's in-house payments unit before spinning out.
-PXP knows iGaming risk patterns, KYB requirements for licensed operators, and source-of-funds compliance because it grew up handling them.
+Kalixa, the predecessor entity, was built as Bwin's in-house payments unit before spinning out, so PXP knows iGaming risk patterns, KYB requirements for licensed operators, and source-of-funds compliance because it grew up handling them.
 BetMGM, Tipico and Penn Interactive chose PXP for that exact expertise.

 Cons